Cotton Plantation & Gins is the only plantation or historical

 - Our comment cards from visitors with Trafalgar

-Tours, Globus/Cosmos, World Wide Country Tours, Go West, Tauck, and
+Tours, Globus/Cosmos, World Wide Country Tours, Go West, and numerous others are

 - The owners (Buddy & Lynette Tanner) not